 - Boudin noir ( black sausage: which is essentially blood sausages)

-- Escargot: snails (not so common but recipes exist and I have included a recipe in this article)
+- Escargot: snails (not so common but recipes exist, and I have included a recipe in this article)

 - Pain d’épice (gingerbread)

-Of course French cooks use other ingredients like apples and mushrooms but these are the ingredients I thought were the least used in North American recipes- in other words “more French”.
+Of course, French cooks use other ingredients like apples and mushrooms, but these are the ingredients I thought were the least used in North American recipes- in other words “more French.”

-You might be interested in reading Weird foods: Can you stomach New Years Eve in True French style?
+You might be interested in reading Weird foods: Can you stomach New Year’s Eve in True French style?

 Cooking a French turkey: the French way

-In addition to using ingredients not typical in North American holiday turkey recipes, the French tend to cook their holiday turkey a little differently too.
+In addition to using ingredients not typical in North American holiday turkey recipes, the French tend to prepare their holiday turkey a little differently too.
 For instance, instead of dry roasting, they roast their birds with a stock in the roasting tin, which keeps the flesh moist, juicy and fall apart tender. (in general but not always, it just depends on the recipe).

 Here are 7 actual French recipes in French with links to the translated English version of that recipe (so you know they’re really French).
-And remember that Thanksgiving isn’t celebrated in France so these recipes are usually reserved for the Christmas meal in France but I think they would make an equally interesting and delicious Thanksgiving meal if you don’t mind using certain French ingredients.
+And remember that Thanksgiving isn’t celebrated in France so these recipes are usually reserved for the Christmas meal in France but I think they would make an equally exciging and delicious Thanksgiving meal if you don’t mind using certain French ingredients.

 1.)
 Christmas turkey stuffed with foie gras and apples

-Original recipe in French is here:(Dinde de Noël farcie au foie gras et aux pommes)
+The original recipe in French is here:(Dinde de Noël farcie au foie gras et aux pommes)

 2.)
 Stuffed Turkey Roasted With Escargot butter (Snail butter)

-Original recipe in French is here: (Dinde farcie rôtie au beurre d’escargot)
+The original recipe in French is here: (Dinde farcie rôtie au beurre d’escargot)

 3.)
 Turkey stuffed with gingerbread and foie gras

-Original recipe in French is here:(Dinde farcie au pain d’épice et foie gras)
+The original recipe in French is here:(Dinde farcie au pain d’épice et foie gras)

 4.)
 Turkey with chestnuts and chanterelle mushrooms ( and truffles)

-Original recipe in French is here: (Dinde aux champignons et marrons fondants)
+The original recipe in French is here: (Dinde aux champignons et marrons fondants)